SanDAce07/accounting-projects-portfolio/Street Of Nepal/README.md

 ## Author

-Sandesh Acharya — B.B.A.
+Sandesh Lama Tamang— B.B.A.
 Accounting & Computer Information Systems, University of Louisiana Monroe.
 Built as part of a GRC / IT audit-focused portfolio.